 Diversity, Equity and Inclusion in genealogical research involves seeking out the stories, histories and experiences for individuals from diverse socioeconomic backgrounds, different races, ethnicities, cultures, abilities and sexual orientations.
 As genealogists and family history researchers we need to avoid perpetuating biases present in historical records, promote equity, consider multiple perspectives, use inclusive language and reflect the richness and complexity of human experiences.

-Holly, a Québec Genealogical eSociety member, is Vice-Chair, OCAPG (Ont.
-Chapter of Association of Professional Genealogists), Charter Genealogist at AncestreeDetectives, genealogist at Sir Guy Carleton Branch (Ottawa) and Heritage Branch (Montreal) of UELAC.
+Holly, a Québec Genealogical eSociety member, is Vice-Chair, APGCAN (Association of Professional Genealogists Canada Chapter), Charter Genealogist at AncestreeDetectives, genealogist at Sir Guy Carleton Branch (Ottawa) and Heritage Branch (Montreal) of UELAC.
 Her genealogy website is https://familyfootprints.ca/ Holly’s goal is to be a Lifelong learner and use her skills to help others.
 She successfully completed the Genealogical Research Certificate from Boston University in May 2020.
 She is a member of several genealogy societies and organizations to keep up with advances in the genealogical field.
 Holly graduated from the Diploma program in Public Relations Management at McGill University in 2013.
 Her B.A.
 Double Major, Journalism/Political Science, Concordia University is from the Stone Age.
 Holly is retired from a 37yr+ career in Broadcast Media.

 Click here to register for this FREE webinar

-Below is a list of recorded webinars offered to our members.
+Below is a list of recorded webinars you can view for $5 CAD per webinar.

 Databases